 You probably have multiple sets of headphones/earbuds lying around, since most every smart device and digital audio player comes with a pair; but odds are you’re really not satisfied with any of them.

 Whether you prefer the isolation of in-ear headphones, the comfort of an over-the-ear model, the convenience of wireless, or you’re not sure which type is best for you, we’ll help you find the right ones at the right price.
-We’ve listed our top picks up front.
-If you need more information to make a choice, we’ll provide that—and links to a bunch of our reviews—below.
+If you need more information to make a choice, you’ll find an in-depth buyers’ guide below our top picks..

 Over-the-ear (aka circumaural) headphones are the audiophile gold standard for high-fidelity, critical listening.
 And for good reason: This type of headphone fully covers your ear, creating a stable arena of sound.